Kefla91/Kefla91/README.md

-- 👋 Hi, I’m @Kefla91
+- 👋 Hi, I’m Nânci Pires

-- 👀 I'm currently training Python
+- I'm a Python developer seeking to learn and contribute.

+- My final project in python training is on my repository.
+  (Is an app for pc, for a fictional rent-a-car enterprise)

-- I'm learning Java and C# in POO
+- I'm learning too Java and C# in OOP

 <!---
 Kefla91/Kefla91 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.